A million ways to save in your pocket.

 This approach ensures that people can get income support when they are most in need of it.

 Coronavirus Supplement guide

 What may confuse you, especially if you're new to the Centrelink experience, is where the Coronavirus Supplement falls into the overall financial help program.
-No doubt you've heard prime minister Scott Morrison (or others) talk of the Coronavirus Supplement.
+You may have heard prime minister Scott Morrison (or others) talk of the Coronavirus Supplement.
 On paper it would appear to be a $550 fortnightly payment handed out to anyone who has:

 - Lost their job

 - Is suffering reduced hours and income

 - Caring for an individual sick or in isolation

 Unfortunately, this is not the case.
 The Coronavirus Supplement does exist, but it will only go to people who are already receiving welfare payments.
 So, you already need to have either registered your intent to claim a welfare payment, such as the JobSeeker Payment or have already been approved.
 Only then can you also get the Coronavirus Supplement.

 In both these cases, from 27 April, an additional $550 fortnightly payment will be paid on top of the existing welfare payment.
 If you have registered your intent to claim (see how to apply guide), payments will be backdated once you are approved to that date.